codihuston/ustrending/docs/development.md

 # Getting Started

-> NOTE: This file was ported over from another project, and documentation here is a work in progress!

 ## For Developers

 This document will tell you how to begin developing on this boilerplate.
 Documentation that details exactly either component in this project will be contained in the `docs` directory of each respective component.
-This only serves as an entry point into developing on the application it self; that is, how to start the application(s).
+This only serves as an entry point into developing the application itself; that is, how to start the application(s).

 Currently, you can develop in this project by starting it using the